-DMS 301 SUPERFICIAL SONOGRAPHY This course focuses on the embryology, normal gross anatomy and cross-sectional anatomy of the breast, thyroid, scrotum, prostate, penis, and musculoskeletal ultrasound.
-The physiology, pathology, and pathophysiology of these organs will be discussed.
-The normal and abnormal sonographic appearance of the organs will be demonstrated as well as techniques for obtaining images.
-Correlation with laboratory values and other modalities will be discussed.
+DMS 302 SUPERFICIAL AND PEDIATRIC SONOGRAPHY This course focuses on the embryology, normal gross anatomy, cross-sectional anatomy, relational anatomy physiology and pathology of the breast, thyroid, scrotum, prostate, and penis as they relate to sonography.
+Students also will be instructed on the performance of pediatric exams such as neonatal echoencephalography, the evaluation of pediatric jaundice, pediatric hips, and pediatric spine.
+Correlative laboratory values and other imaging modalities will be discussed.
+Scan labs will be integrated into the curriculum to provide hands-on skills.
 Prerequisites: 300 2 credits.